PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 For the map to update correctly, it is also necessary to add an increase in freedom to all intermediate pixels between the robot's position and the positions measured by the laser.
 This is done using the **Bresenham** algorithm.

 ### EXPLORATION AND ROUTE CONSTRUCTION:
 - The exploration is carried out by **frontier exploration**, which allows the robot to always advance to an area that will provide new information to the map, as well as determine when the map is complete.
-To do so,  a **grid_map** is created from pixel_map and its cells are marked as **FREE**, **OCCUPIED**, or **UNKNOWN** depending on the value of the pixels that compose it.
+To do so,  a **grid_map** is created from pixel_map and its cells are marked as **FREE**, **OCCUPIED**, or **UNKNOWN** depending on the value of the pixels that compose them.

 - To choose the frontier point to follow, the criterion of the robot's closet frontier (using Manhattan distance) has been used.